Parsis: Temples

 Zoroastrian festivals were originally held outside in the open air; temples were not common until later.
-Most of the temples were built by wealthy Parsis who needed centers that housed purity.
+Most of the temples were built by wealthy Parsis who needed centres that housed purity.
 As stated before, fire is considered to represent the presence of Ahura Mazda, and there are two distinct differences for the types of fire for the different temples.
 The first type of temple is the Atash Behram, which is the highest level of fire.
 The fire is prepared for an entire year before it can be installed, and once it is, it is cared for to the highest possible degree.
 There are only eight such temples located within India.
 The second type of fire temple is called a Dar-i Mihr, and the preparation process is not as intense.
 There are about 160 of these located throughout India.